dkibalenko/portfolio/README.md

 # My projects

-## A Django project to represent a restaurant kitchen service:
+## A Django project to represent a restaurant kitchen service
 https://github.com/dkibalenko/restaurant-mate

 ## An API service for theatre management written on DRF